rough-stuff/rough-notation/README.md

 Returns if the annotation is showing

 #### show()
-Drawns the annotation.
+Draws the annotation.
 If the annotation is set to animate (default), it will animate the drawing.
 If called again, it will re-draw the animation.

 #### hide()
 Hides the annotation if showing.
 This is not animated.